When Fabio Cannavaro won the Ballon d’Or in 2006, he became the only defender to do so since Matthias Sammer ten years earlier.

 It’s now more common that defending involves the whole team rather than the individuals in the back four, but that doesn’t take away from the fact that there is a still a last line of defence on whom the spotlight falls when a goal is scored.

-As is the case with the earlier Kanté example, few will notice if Edinson Cavani or Roberto Firmino fail with their defensive duties, but many will notice if Marquinhos or Van Dijk are unable to perform theirs.
+As is the case with the earlier Kanté example, few will notice if Edinson Cavani or Roberto Firmino fail with their defensive duties, but most will notice if Marquinhos or Van Dijk are unable to perform theirs.

-In a more defensive-minded team it can be said that the centre backs have easier jobs, but there is a reason sides such as Atlético Madrid stick with the likes of Diego Godin rather than replacing him with a cheaper alternative — they are simply good defenders, and the fact Godin plays in a defensive system should not take away from how good he is and has been.
+In a more defensive-minded team, it can be said that the centre backs have easier jobs, but there is a reason sides such as Atlético Madrid stick with the likes of Diego Godin rather than replacing him with a cheaper alternative — they are simply good defenders, and the fact Godin plays in a defensive system should not take away from how good he is and has been.

 Defenders in attacking sides deserve just as much credit even though they might make more mistakes.